frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 It leads us to bear with peace, for love of God, without complaints or lamentations, the physical and the moral sufferings of this life: traffic jams, reversals of fortune, the loss of everything we ever had, a sword piercing our heart, the heartbreak.

-Fulton Sheen says if God ever allows hearts to be broken, it\'s because He wants to enter into them a little more (cf. Fulton Sheen, *Inspirational Readings*).
+Fulton Sheen says if God ever allows hearts to be broken, it\'s because He wants to enter into them a little more (*cf*.
+Fulton Sheen, *Inspirational Readings*).

 The patient person doesn\'t get upset in the face of adversity, knows how to accept the blows with that equanimity, that peace and serenity, because they see in everything the loving hand of their Father God, who makes use of the suffering and the sorrows of this world in order to purify His chosen ones and to make them saints.